JackSzwergold/Writing/memories/My Nephew’s Portrait.md

 Her husband responded, “I’m just telling the kids about how we all wanted to be black in the 1960s!”
 She just laughed and looked at him with a “You’re crazy!” look and went on with what she was doing.

-“And you know what?” he said to his son who was all primed up for a photo—that hasn’t been taken yet—and sitting on the couch.
+“And you know what?” he said to his son who was all primed up for a photo — that hasn’t been taken yet — and sitting on the couch.
 “Guess what!
 I’m not your dad!
 Johnny is your dad!” he said referring to our building superintendent who was black.
 “You’re black, son!” he said dancing around the room like the idiot he was.

 I looked around and saw my sister laughing as her husband was laughing and dancing while he smoked his joint.
 I’m standing there stunned and confused and not knowing how to react.
 My niece is standing there seemingly catatonic and looking as if she is about to cry but not actually crying yet.
 Nobody knew what was happening.